-But, if we proceed to a comparison of the land forces, we shall find them of exhibit a yet more striking disproportion in the burdens of the two nations.
+But, if we proceed to a comparison of the land forces, we shall find them to exhibit a yet more striking disproportion in the burdens of the two nations.

 The entire military service of America comprises rather less than 7,000 men.
 In 1833, the Parliament of Great Britain voted 90,000 soldiers for the army of this country.
-Here, then, we perceive the odds are-still bearing tin mind the population, &c., of the two countries-as nearly as possible six to one against us.
+Here, then, we perceive the odds are-still bearing in mind the population, &c., of the two countries-as nearly as possible six to one against us.

 If we had the space, however, to allow of our entering into a comparison of details, we should find that the proportion of our officers greatly exceeds the above ratio.
-It will suffice to prove this, when we add, that the number of our commissioned officers, alone, at this time, exceeds the entire amount of the army of the United States; and of these we see, by the Army List for1835, that 2,087 ar field-officers of and above the rank of major!
+It will suffice to prove this, when we add, that the number of our commissioned officers alone, at this time, exceeds the entire amount of the army of the United States; and of these we see, by the Army List for 1835, that 2,087 are field-officers of and above the rank of major!

 To render the comparison of the respective burdens of the two people more simple and complete, we shall add their expenditure under these heads.

-In the budget of 1833, the army and navy estimates of Great Britain were as follows:- making a total of £13,146,313, for these warlike purposes.
+In the budget of 1833, the army and navy estimates of Great Britain were as follows:-

 Army £7,006,496

-Navy 4,505,000
+Navy • 4,505,000

 Ordnance 1,634,817